Jim Fixx

-James Fuller Fixx (April 23, 1932 – July 20, 1984) was an American who wrote the 1977 best-selling book The Complete Book of Running.
-He is credited with helping start America's fitness revolution by popularizing the sport of running and demonstrating the health benefits of regular jogging.
-He died of a heart attack while jogging at 52 years of age; his genetic predisposition for heart problems and other previous lifestyle factors may have caused his heart attack.
+James Fuller Fixx (April 23, 1932 – July 20, 1984) was an American who wrote the 1977 best-selling book The Complete Book of Running; he is credited with helping start America's fitness revolution by popularizing the sport of running and demonstrating the health benefits of regular jogging.
+Fixx died of a heart attack while jogging at 52 years of age; his genetic predisposition for heart problems and other previous lifestyle factors may have caused his heart attack.

 Background

-James Fixx was born on April 23, 1932, in New York City.
-He graduated from Trinity School in New York and Oberlin College in Ohio.
+Born in New York City on April 23, 1932, Fixx graduated from Trinity School in New York and Oberlin College in Ohio.
 His father, Calvin Fixx, was an editor at Time who worked with Robert Cantwell and Whittaker Chambers.

 Career

 Fixx was a member of the high-IQ club, Mensa, and published three collections of puzzles: Games for the Super-Intelligent, More Games for the Super-Intelligent, and Solve It!
 The back flap of his first book says: "...
 He spent his time running on the roads and trails near his home, training for the Boston Marathon."

 Fixx started running in 1967 at age 35.
-He weighed 214 pounds (97 kg) and smoked two packs of cigarettes per day.
+At that time, he weighed 214 pounds (97 kg) and smoked two packs of cigarettes per day.
 Ten years later, when his book, The Complete Book of Running (which spent 11 weeks at number one on The New York Times Best Seller list) was published, he was 60 pounds (27 kg) lighter and smoke-free.
 In his books and on television talk shows, he extolled the benefits of physical exercise and how it considerably increased the average life expectancy.

 The cover of his book The Complete Book of Running featured Fixx's muscular legs against a red cover.
 The book sold over a million copies.
 In 1980, Fixx wrote a follow-up book titled Jim Fixx's Second Book of Running: The Companion Volume to The Complete Book of Running.
 In 1982, Fixx published Jackpot!, the story of what happened after the publication of The Complete Book of Running when he experienced the "Great American Fame Machine", becoming richer and more celebrated than he could have imagined.